 Who runs Fanderson?

 The club committee is formed of club members who offer their services.
 Committee positions are unpaid and duties are performed in members’ free time.
-Committee service continues until an individual decides to 'retire' or is dismissed for acting against the best interests of the club.
+Committee service continues until an individual decides to 'retire', is dismissed for acting against the best interests of the club, or is replaced by member vote at our Annual General Meeting.
 Vacant committee posts are advertised in FAB magazine, and in the past positions have come about from members suggesting roles to improve the running of the club.

 Do you have an Annual General Meeting (AGM) where I can put questions to the committee?